Crypto News News

 Impact On New And Existing Customers

-However, Bitfinex assures that clients will retain the capacity to manage their current positions, including reducing or closing these positions and withdrawing funds.
+However, Bitfinex has clarified that you will still be able to manage your current positions, including reducing or closing them, and withdrawing your funds.

 The Bitfinex exchange said in its January 4 announcement: “If we understand you are not exempt, you will be notified separately by Bitfinex that effective from 10 January 2024, you will no longer be able to make any new deposits, create new contracts, or increase existing margin position.”